twidi/django-adv-cache-tag/README.md

 ### Load data from database before rendering

 This is a special case.
-Say that you want to display a list of objects but you have only ids and versions retrieved from redis (with `ZSET`, with as value and updated date (which is used as version) as score , for example)
+Say you want to display a list of objects but you have only ids and versions retrieved from redis (with `ZSET`, with id as value and updated date (which is used as a version) as score , for example)

-If you know you always have a valid version of your template in cache, because they are regenerated very time they are saved, as seen above, it's fine, just add the object's primary key as the `pk` in your templatetag arguments, and the cached template will be loaded.
+If you know you always have a valid version of your template in cache, because they are regenerated every time they are saved, as seen above, it's fine, just add the object's primary key as the `pk` in your templatetag arguments, and the cached template will be loaded.

 But if it's not the case, you will have a problem: when django will render the template, the only part of the object present in the context is the primary key, so if you need the name or whatever field to render the cached template, it won't work.